Olympics-Organisers show off Olympic village a month before Games begin

 The shopping area of the village features an automatic teller machine, dry cleaner, post office, bank and courier counter.

-“Where you can see bare light bulbs, we’ll install lanterns to give the area a bit more of a traditional Japanese feel,” said one of the organisers at the start of the media tour.
+“Where you can see bare light bulbs, we’ll install lanterns to give the area a bit more of a traditional Japanese feel,” Yoshie Ogawa, a director at the Tokyo 2020 marketing bureau, said at the start of the media tour.

 The wooden plaza, which draws on Japanese minimalist design aesthetics, follows the Tokyo 2020 theme of using timber in the construction of Olympics venues, including the National Stadium.